patmjen/maxflow_algorithms/README.md

 * Jensen et al., "Review of Serial and Parallel Min-Cut/Max-Flow Algorithms for Computer Vision", 2021 (Under review).

+If you make use of these, remember to also cite the relevant papers.

 ## Contents

 * [Implemented Algorithms](#Implemented-Algorithms)